 If you produce your church bulletin or weekly newsletter in Microsoft Publisher, you already know the clock is ticking.
-Publisher is scheduled to retire in October 2026, which means it is time to plan your next move - before the deadline arrives.
+Publisher is scheduled to retire in October 2026, which means now is the time to plan your next move - before the deadline arrives.
 The good news is that several excellent alternatives exist, and some of them may already be sitting in tools you use every day.

 This article walks through practical options at three budget levels: free, low-cost, and full-featured paid solutions.